Issue of schools in remote areas

 Known as a ‘cost effective digital solution’, Casestudy acts as a “portable classroom”.
 In a waterproof, shockproof and easily recognisable brightly coloured box, with its contents entirely customisable to the user’s liking, it can easily fit multiple items such as wires, projectors, and even a laptop into a single box!
 Thus, it enables its users to easily transport multiple items to their respective locations without much hassle or major logistics issues.
 This product first came about in our longest, pilot project, known as ‘Digi-Eskwela’, where our team visited the Philippines in order to introduce and provide eLearning for the local schools and educators there.
 In just 5 years, it was shown that with the help of eLearning, such as the use of tablets already containing education applications and workshops, there was a huge improvement of about 50% in terms of literacy and numeracy skills!
 This proved that the project was a success.

 However, while we were in the Philippines, we realised that the infrastructure of the local schools was incredibly susceptible to the natural elements, such as floods and typhoons.
 The teachers themselves also had to travel to different locations while carrying various equipment, such as projectors, laptops, and various tablets.
 Not only was this cumbersome and bulky, the teachers had to travel some distance and on packed public transport as well, making it inconvenient.
 This led to the idea to create Casestudy.
 Casestudy is able to contain multiple items that are required for eLearning, in a single box, thus making it convenient.
 Since the box is shockproof and waterproof, it will also be able to withstand the floods and hurricanes that the school’s infrastructure is susceptible to.
 Thus, Casestudy can be easily transported and is capable of withstanding the harsh journey to these rural schools, allowing it to act as a long-term solution and aid to the local schools and educators.
+Innovations in schools in remote areas such as our CaseStudy have shown that using the right set of tools, we can certainly improve education in rural communities.

 As we shared in an article in The Pride, each box consists of ‘a mini computer, air mouse and keyboard, tablets, projector screen, solar panel power unit, speakers and a projector’.
 However, as mentioned above, it is entirely customisable to suit each individual’s classroom set up and preference.
 The box is designed to aid the teacher during his or her lessons.